zcash/zips/zip-frost.rst

   - Identity: as defined in [#protocol-jubjub]_
   - RandomScalar(): Implemented by returning a uniformly random Scalar in the range \[0, `G.Order()` - 1\].
     Refer to {{frost-randomscalar}} for implementation guidance.
-  - RandomNonZeroScalar: Implemented by generating a random 32-byte string that is not equal to the all-zero string and invoking DeserializeScalar on the result.
   - SerializeElement(P): Implemented as :math:`\mathsf{repr}_\mathbb{J}(P)` as defined in [#protocol-jubjub]_
   - DeserializeElement(P): Implemented as :math:`\mathsf{abst}_\mathbb{J}(P)` as defined in [#protocol-jubjub]_,
     failing if :math:`\bot` is returned.
+Additionally, this function validates that the resulting element is not the group identity element.
   - SerializeScalar: Implemented by outputting the little-endian 32-byte encoding of the Scalar value.
   - DeserializeScalar: Implemented by attempting to deserialize a Scalar from a